-HoriZen Capital, a SaaS firm, backed by a group of investors who’s in a unique position to understand the SaaS company valuation as we have witnessed many companies raise equity or exit in the last 5 years.
+HoriZen Capital, a SaaS firm, backed by a group of investors who’s in a unique position to understand how to value a SaaS company as we have witnessed many companies raise equity or exit in the last 5 years.
 The exits have been a combination of strategic sales and private equity recaps and have provided us an effective way to benchmark private SaaS valuation multiples against public SaaS company data.

 If you’re the owner of growing SaaS startups, you know what it takes to build it into a successful enterprise—and chances are you’ve wondered how much your business is worth.
 When arriving at an accurate valuation of a given SaaS business, an established M&A advisor will take dozens of factors into consideration in order to take a holistic view of the business.